Leonid Stein: Death

 He died of a heart attack at the age of 38 at the Rossiya Hotel in Moscow as he prepared to leave for the European chess championships in Bath, England.
 At the time of death, he was still considered as one of the main contenders for World Championship.
-He was buried in Kyiv, in his native Ukraine.
+He was buried in Kiev, in his native Ukraine.
 His widow and children currently live in US.

 Style and legacy

 Stein's creative style was greatly influenced by Chigorin and Alekhine.
 He was a highly intuitive, natural player.
 He was considered to be a brilliant attacking genius, but nevertheless played very sound chess, being less willing than Tal to complicate with unforeseeable results.
 He excelled in sharp openings such as the King's Indian systems with both colors, the Grünfeld Defence, and the Sicilian Defence.

 He was one of few players who had an even score against Vasily Smyslov, Tigran Petrosian, and Mikhail Botvinnik.
 He had plus records against Mikhail Tal, Boris Spassky, and Paul Keres.
 Stein defeated many of the top players of his era.